Support Us Button Widget

 Let’s get creative

-• Boys and girls will get the chance to learn the dances behind classic productions like “Swan Lake” or take a special training course to practice technique.
+• Boys and girls will get the chance to learn the dances behind the classic productions “Cinderella” + “Coppélia” and participate in activities inspired by the works.

 • Join this local theater company for a summer of storytelling and dancing to learn what it’s like to be on stage — from acting to directing.

-• Register for a week of immersive music-making to learn a Broadway showstopper.
+• Register for a week of immersive music-making with the Chattanooga Girls Choir to learn a Broadway showstopper.

 • Bonus: Lunch is provided each day.